jump-dev/Convex.jl/docs/src/introduction/faq.md

 Convex.jl converts problems to a standard conic form.
-This approach requires (and certifies) that the problem is convex and DCP compliant, and guarantees global optimality of the resulting solution.
+This approach requires (and certifies) that the problem is convex and DCP compliant, and guarantees global optimality of the resulting solution (if the solver succeeds.
+For some models, the solver may experience numerical difficulty).

 JuMP allows nonlinear programming through an interface that learns about functions via their derivatives.
 This approach is more flexible (for example,